core-wg/resource-directory/draft-ietf-core-resource-directory.md

 unicast GET request to `/.well-known/core` and including a Resource Type (rt) parameter {{RFC6690}} with the value "core.rd" in the query string.
-Likewise, a Resource Type parameter value of "core.rd-lookup\*" is used to discover the URIs for RD Lookup operations, and "core.rd-group" is used to discover the URI path for RD Group operations.
+Likewise, a Resource Type parameter value of "core.rd-lookup\*" is used to discover the URIs for RD Lookup operations, core.rd\* is used to discover all URI paths for RD operations, and "core.rd-group" is used to discover the URI path for RD
+Group operations.
 Upon success, the response will contain a payload with a link format entry for each RD function discovered, indicating the URI of the RD function returned and the corresponding Resource Type.
 When performing